mehdad-hussain/ai-notes/README.md

 1. Sign up at [OpenAI](https://openai.com/)
 2. Generate an API key
 3. Add the key to your `.env` file
+4. Add the model to your `.env` file

 ## 🚦 API Endpoints